How to Book Marguerite for an Event:

 The second side of the story involves my mother: When she was growing up, she knew some girls who played the

 harp.
-Since her family could not afford the instrument she took piano lessons and grew up to be a very fine musician.
+Since her family could not afford the instrument she took piano lessons and grew up to be a very fine

+in the summer.
 I was also named the Principal Harpist of the New World Symphony in Miami, Florida.

 |Other Useful Information: